 Take a hard look at company culture

 Even with the best of intentions, we can sometimes lose sight of the climate around us.
 Be sure to take temperature checks regularly to uncover anything that may be amiss.

 - Town hall meetings, structured performance management programs and even on-boarding evaluations for new entries can be tools to understand where you need to focus, particularly with concerns to gender diversity issues.

 - Create an outlet for feedback.
 An outside third-party coordinator to help manage internal concerns and discussions could objectively provide data to company leadership as a stepping stone for addressing issues.

 - Pay attention to words and avoid comparisons based on gender.
-One article describes this as “ditching the damaging dialogue” for when we use language that devalues the skillsets of women in tech positions.
+One article describes this as “ditching the damaging dialogue.”
+This is when we use language that devalues the skillsets of women in tech positions.

-To increase representation for women in the tech field, we still have hills to climb.
+To accomplish narrowing the gender gap in the tech workplace, we still have hills to climb.
 However, the good news is that there is some framework to help with the trek.
 Putting some actionable items in place is the first step to creating the gender-inclusive work environment that will help women in tech flourish and contribute to a successful organization.

 At Matlen Silver, we access the best and brightest tech talent and are mindful of sourcing for inclusivity for our clients.
 Talk with our recruiting experts on how we can help you build a diverse workforce, reflective of your organizational values.